-SAME, SAME - BUT DIFFERENT
+SAME, SAME-BUT DIFFERENT CHILDREN OF EVOLUTION

-Written and directed by Ivo Filatsch Executive producers: Sabine Holzer, Walter Köhler nimals live on land, in the oceans, and in the air-and most species look very different in size, limbs, body shape and appearance.
+Written and directed by Ivo Filatsch Executive producers: Sabine Holzer, Walter Köhler nimals live on land, in the oceans, and in the air - and most species look very different in 💄 size, limbs, body shape and appearance.
 Some of them are closely related - closer than you'd expect.
 Yet other species look surprisingly alike, with similar or even the same body features, even though they're not even related.
+Did you know that the rock hyrax, the size of a cat, looking like a marmot - is related to the elephant, and to manatees?
+That we humans are related not only to primates, but also to colugos - air-gliding mammals that live in the jungles of Southeast Asia?
+Oddly, ostriches and crocodiles are also related, as they share the same ancestors: a special group of dinosaurs, called theropods.